Some processes are very linear and will always take the same path.

 Actioning Manual Stage-Change Tasks

-To action a stage-change step (if it is manual), click the green arrow button on the righthand side of the task:
+To action a stage-change step (if it is manual), click the blue arrow button on the left-hand side of the task:

 Additional Notes